Listen to this post!

 10) They know when to ask for help

 There are times in life when everyone you could use a helping hand with organization, and not just organized their home but their office and maybe even their life too.
-Organized people – or people who aspire to become more organized – know when a task is too much for them to tackle alone and they need to call in a professional organizer to help.
+Highly organized people – or people who aspire to become more organized – know when a task is too much for them to tackle alone, and they need to call in a professional organizer to help.